Erfanm83/Universal-turing-machine-simulator/README.md

 ## Files

+- `InputM.py`: Contains the `InputM` class for defining the input string and machine states.
+- `encode.py`: Contains the `Encode` class for encoding and decoding the Turing machine descriptions.
-- `utm.py`: Contains the implementation of the TuringMachineEncoderDecoder, Tape, and UniversalTuringMachine classes.
+- `utm.py`: Contains the implementation of the `UniversalTuringMachine` and `ShowTape` classes with graphical representation using Tkinter.
+- `main.py`: The entry point for running the Universal Turing Machine.
 - `README.md`: This file, providing an overview of the project.
+- `acsi-banners/`: Directory containing ASCII art for acceptance and rejection messages.

 ## Encoding and Decoding the Turing Machine Description